 Once you have all the spines off, you will want to wipe down the nopal with a paper towel.
 Don’t wash it yet — water activates the notorious slime in nopales.

-Want to see this in video?
+Want to see how to clean nopales in video?
 Here ya go…